Safe withdrawal rate calculator (sustainable spending)

 The “maximum sustainable” rate is found by binary search: the largest initial percentage such that the portfolio can fund every inflation‑indexed withdrawal through your horizon without balance going negative in this discrete annual model.
 If even a tiny rate fails (for example return below inflation forever), the reported maximum will be zero.

-This is not a Monte Carlo success probability, does not vary stock/bond mix, and ignores taxes, fees, RMDs, and irregular cash flows.
-It complements — rather than replaces — research such as Bengen, the Trinity study, and modern safe‑withdrawal updates from Morningstar and others.
+This is not a probability-of-success simulation, does not vary stock/bond mix, and ignores taxes, fees, required IRA withdrawals, and irregular cash flows.
+It complements — rather than replaces — deeper planning tools and professional advice.

 Help